Fact Checking SEC Statements on Money Market Fund Reform

-For over 80 years, our part of the financial industry – mutual funds, ETFs, and money market funds – has been one of the most well-regulated and transparent in the world, which is appropriate given our central role in managing money for hundreds of millions of Americans.
+For more than 80 years, our part of the financial industry – mutual funds, ETFs, and money market funds – has been one of the most well-regulated and transparent in the world, which is appropriate given our central role in managing money for hundreds of millions of Americans.

 It is therefore expected that policymakers and academics spend a lot of time thinking about us, and we appreciate the healthy dialogue we have always had with the dedicated and hard-working SEC staff about how to improve our regulatory framework.
 We also depend on SEC leadership having deep expertise about how funds and the markets work so that we can trust that they are exercising the right judgment to achieve the SEC mission: to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.